-Fort Worth lawyer Steven C. Laird delivers more than 30 years of legal expertise in truck wreck litigation and personal injury/wrongful death cases.
-Laird has been recognized in Best Lawyers in America for 2012-2017, and has been named to the Texas Super Lawyers list among the Top 100 in the entire state since 2005, and is the only personal injury attorney in Fort Worth to have received that recognition 11 out of 12 years.
+Fort Worth lawyer Steven C. Laird delivers more than 35 years of legal expertise in truck wreck litigation and personal injury/wrongful death cases.
+Laird has been recognized in Best Lawyers in America for 2012-2019Present, and has been named to the Texas Super Lawyers list among the Top 100 in the entire state since 2005, and is the only personal injury attorney in Fort Worth to have received that recognition 16 out of 17 years.

-Board Certified in both Civil Trial Law and Personal Injury Trial Law by the Texas Board of Legal Specialization, Laird also is certified as a Civil Trial Law Specialist by the National Board of Trial Advocacy.
-This triple certification is rare, with fewer than one percent of all Texas lawyers earning the distinction.
+Board Certified in both Civil Trial Law and Personal Injury Trial Law by the Texas Board of Legal Specialization, Laird is also certified in Truck Accident Law (1 of Only 9 in Texas at the time of publication) and as a Civil Trial Law Specialist by the National Board of Trial Advocacy.
+This quadruple certification is rare, with fewer than 1% of all Texas lawyers earning the distinction.
 These combined certifications illustrate the education and experience provided by Laird and his firm.

 Laird earned his undergraduate degree in Business from Texas Tech University before obtaining his Master of Business Administration degree from Texas Christian University.
 He went on to earn his law degree from South Texas College of Law in 1980, and later completed the degree of Master of Laws in Trial Advocacy at Temple University School of Law.